CAIDA/mapkit-traceroute-bdrmapit-pipeline/README.md

 $ python ip2as-prepare-inputs-and-run.py

 ### 4.2.
 You may now download a subset of all RIPE traceroutes from the last month:
+Note: the below script is a wrapper for a previous script written by Elverton and Rafael.

 $ python python download_ripe_traces.py